THE INVISIBLE WORLDS DURING SAMHAIN

 Celebrating American Consumer Culture vs. honoring our origins in reverence to the ones who have passed

 It’s likely unnecessary to explain that Halloween is a mainstream adaptation of what originally was a sacred tradition, honoring the connection between the living and the dead—a time to acknowledge the thin veil between worlds and to celebrate ancestral wisdom.
-But lets have a look into it together and eventually rediscover our own local rituals.
-Halloween, as widely celebrated today, is a commercialized version that often mimics what was once a sacred tradition observed across cultures.
+Halloween is a commercialized version that often mimics what was once a sacred tradition observed across cultures.
 Originally, this time of year was dedicated to honoring the dead, acknowledging the thin veil between the visible and invisible worlds.
 Cultures from the Celts with their festival of Samhain to the Mexican Día de los Muertos have long marked this period as a profound opportunity to connect with ancestors, pay respects to departed souls, and reflect on the mysteries of life and death.

 In contrast, Halloween overshadows these meaningful origins, focusing on costumes, entertainment, and consumerism.
 This modern adaptation has largely detached from the reverence and depth seen in traditional practices that honor the spiritual dimension and the wisdom of those who came before us.
 Today, Halloween has become one of the most commercially profitable holidays in the U.S., second only to Christmas, with billions spent on candy, costumes, and decorations each year.
 American capitalism has reimagined Halloween from its spiritual, ancestral roots into a consumer-centered celebration, where companies profit by transforming ancient traditions into a retail opportunity.
 This shift highlights how capitalism can obscure the original meaning of cultural traditions, reshaping them to fit a consumer-driven landscape.